List of Jimmy Neutron characters: Bolbi Stroganovsky

+Ms. Fowl

-Winfred Fowl (voiced by Andrea Martin) is the teacher for Jimmy and his friends, who frequently squawks like a chicken when speaking.
-In an episode of the first season, Jimmy inadvertently turned Miss Fowl into a giant plant monster after he revived a 64-million-year-old plant.
+Ms. Winifred Fowl (voiced by Andrea Martin) is the teacher for Jimmy and his friends, who both resembles and, when speaking, frequently squawks like a chicken, hence her surname.
+In an episode of the first season, Jimmy inadvertently turned Ms. Fowl into a giant plant monster after he revived a 64-million-year-old plant.
 Because of Jimmy, Fowl was later shrunk down to normal.

+Nick Dean

-Nicholas "Nick" Dean (voiced by Candi Milo) is the "cool" kid at school who is often seen on a skateboard, doing dangerous tricks.
+Nicholas "Nick" Dean (voiced by Candi Milo) is a Filipino American boy and the "cool" and most popular boy at school who is often seen on a skateboard, doing dangerous tricks.
 He does not participate in his school's show and tell activities and sometimes arrives at school five minutes before dismissal.
 Nick is obsessed with styling his hair, and is considered very handsome by all girls in the school.
-He is of Brazilian American descent, and his mother speaks Portuguese and English.
 Nick sometimes breaks his leg while riding his skateboard; when he does so, he usually lets out a high pitched girl-like scream.
 Nick was originally going to be part of the regular group of characters, similar to his role in the film.
 He is one of the town's wealthiest children, living in a 92-room mansion, with a bowling alley, maids' quarters, a screening room, and a soda parlor.
 He can also sing operatic German, and can style his hair without using his hands.
 In the movie, he was almost always seen with a purple lollipop in his mouth.
 He is very strong; in one episode, he was able to beat up Jimmy, Carl, and Sheen and throw them all into a dumpster.
 However, he can be a coward at times and even a wimp as in the movie when he confronted Poultra, he ran away screaming.
 He wore a sleeves jacket for the first half of the series then switched to a leather jacket.
-Nick is the second male character (along with Jimmy) who is voiced by a woman.
+Nick is the second male character who is voiced by a woman.

+Principal Willoughby

 Principal Willoughby (voiced by Rob Paulsen) is the flamboyant, Broadway-loving Principal at Lindbergh Elementary School.
 He is also somewhat overweight.
 He directed Macbeth in Space and was extremely giddy about it.
 He shows fierce anger when one of his shows gets ruined.
 However, he is a truly good person, albeit forgetful at times.
 He is energetic and enthusiastic.
 He seems to genuinely care about his scholars, and has clearly taken the time to get to know each and every one.
 He has a sister named Eunice who looks like the late Albert Einstein, and comments on always getting them confused.
 He appears a handful of times.

+Sam Melvick

 Sam Melvick (voiced by Billy West) is the disgruntled and hot-tempered owner of the Candy Bar, an ice cream shop in Retroville where Jimmy and his friends often meet.
 He frequently says "Yeah!" at the end of his sentences.